Whitcomb Street Barber shop

 Pall Mall Barbers london is located on a historic site at 27 Whitcomb Street, near Trafalgar Square.
 It’s a narrow street that extends from Pall Mall to Leicester Square to Coventry Street.
 The street developed from an ancient highway known as Colman Hedge Lane, which ran from Tyburn Road (now Oxford Street) in the north to the Old Royal Mews, or stables, which stood near the bottom of the lane until they were burned down in 1534.
 It is now the site of the National Gallery.

 Colman Hedge Close, a field of six acres on the west side of Colman Hedge Lane, was owned by Edward Wardour, who gave his name to the northern end of the lane, while the southern end was named after William Whitcomb, a brewer who began building on the west side of the street in the 1670s.
-The block numbered 27-31, which includes or barber shop Pall Mall Barber shop at number 27, dates from this time.
+The block numbered 27-31, which includes the Pall Mall Barber shop at number 27, dates from this time.

 In the same period Leicester Square was laid out in the fields fronting Leicester House, home to the Earl of Leicester.
 At the corner of Whitcomb and Orange Streets, the Hand and Racquet public house commemorates the tennis court built in 1634 by Simon Osbaldeston, gentleman barber to Lord Chamberlain.